RequirementEngineering/ch-re-alejandroroque/SRS.md

 --Provides the definitions of all terms, acronyms, and abbreviations required properly to interpret the SRS
 ## 1.4 References
+IEEE SRS Format.

 --Identifies each document by title, repor number, date, and publishing organizations --Specify the sources from which the references can be obtained
 ## 1.5 Overview
+the main gaol of this project(system) is to help to keep a order in the products of the company. this tool is quite useful for this situation since it will maintain a control. in this case, the system must have a control of input and output of movies using a account to see the latest news of the place.

 --Describes what the rest of the SRS contains --Explains how the SRS is organized